webpolis/blackbird/README.md

 #### Note

 Please make sure that you understand the disclaimer above if you want to test Blackbird with real money.
-You can start by testing with a limited amount of money, like $25 per exchange.
+You can start by testing with a limited amount of money, like $25 per exchange. __IMPORTANT: all your BTC accounts on these exchanges have to be empty before starting Blackbird.__

 Note that it is never entirely safe to just tell Blackbird to use only $25 per exchange (parameter `CashForTesting`).
-You also need to only have $25 available on each of your trading accounts and 0 BTC.
+You also need to only have $25 available on each of your trading accounts as well as 0 BTC.
 In this case you are sure than even if a bug with `CashForTesting` exists your maximum loss on an exchange won't be greater than $25 no matter what.

-__BEFORE STARTING BLACKBIRD MAKE SURE THAT YOU ARE 100% USD AND 0% BTC ON EACH OF YOUR EXCHANGES.__
+AGAIN, BEFORE STARTING BLACKBIRD MAKE SURE THAT YOU ARE 100% USD AND 0% BTC ON EACH OF YOUR EXCHANGES.

 #### Credentials